pypa/packaging.python.org/source/appveyor.rst

 in the file are covered in the Appveyor documentation.
 This guide will provide the details necessary to set up wheel builds.

+Appveyor includes by default all of the compiler toolchains needed to build extensions for Python.
+For Python 2.7, 3.5+ and 32-bit versions of 3.3 and 3.4, the tools work out of the box.
+But for 64-bit versions of Python 3.3 and 3.4, there is a small amount of additional configuration needed to let distutils know where to find the 64-bit compilers.
+(From 3.5 onwards, the version of Visual Studio used includes 64-bit compilers with no additional setup).

 appveyor.yml
 ------------